Dr. Justin Altschuler, Medical Director

 Marissa joined DYF in April of 2018.
 After graduating from SFSU with a degree in theater, Marissa spent the first 8 years of her career in the child development field as a teacher and administrator.
 In 2016, she moved into the nonprofit sector as a member of the development team for the American University of Armenia.
 Marissa loves working with the DYF community and donors to serve a mission that so closely aligns with her child development values.
 The highlight of her first season with DYF was participating in Family Camp, where she got to know DYF’s families personally and share with them a part of their T1D journey.

-While not at work, you are likely to find Marissa performing in local theater, reading about food, or perusing a local farmers market.
+While not at work, you are likely to find Marissa performing in local theater, learning about regenerative agriculture, or perusing a local farmers market.
 She loves to cook, hike, and spend time with her family.
-Marissa also serves on the Advisory Board of The Quinan Street Project.

 Contact Marissa at clarke-howard@dyf.org or 925-680-4994 ext.
 107